 I was involved in the project to try to solve this problem in the UK the first time round.
 It had partial success would be one way to describe how it went.
 Now the UK health secretary, Jeremy Hunt, has announced a second attack at the problem.
 A less monolithic one hopefully, one less dependant on the pain that mega SOA architectures built on heavy weight HL7 brings.
 It is possible to build for health data sharing a different way based on what projects need as opposed to what government ministers wish for as a legacy.
 See what the Oxford MMM project is doing in this area.

 We now have new ways to tackle this problem based on the ease of exposing data over lightweight APIs – maybe a bit much for a surgery but an NHS Trust IT department could get their heads round it.
 Big Data in healthcare means we’re not tied to huge SQL DB suppliers or having to have health data as a strongly typed with HL7 any more where that’s not needed.
 OAuth 2 and SAML means we can share, track and trust access tied it to staff identity.

 Anyone for a high speed messaging / API governance tool that can understand health care protocols, auth tokens AND talk to backend data services?
-Intel ESG for Healthcare Information Exchange.
-Join our mobile healthcare data web seminar as well.
+Intel Mashery for Healthcare Information Exchange.